 L.L.
 Bean knows how to take on tough conditions with the right gear (just look at its famous, fast-selling winter boots).

-That approach also extends to the Northeast outfitter’s rotation of jackets, including a hard-working cotton-canvas field jacket that checks off all the right boxes.
+That approach also extends to the Northeast outfitter’s rotation of jackets, including a tough cotton-canvas work jacket that checks off all the right boxes.

 A corduroy collar and cuffs drive home the throwback nature of the very best field jackets, while reinforced shoulders add a dash more durability to an already-tough coat.